Sara Warrington: Storylines

 A rebellious teenager who clashed with her young stepmother Nikki Warrington, Sara eventually left home to work as a lap dancer, spending much of her income on cocaine.
 Sara had relationships with Benji McHugh and Arlo Dean.
 Sara remained with Arlo longer.
 One night in August 2000, Sara overdosed on some Ecstasy Arlo had given her and nearly died.
 Arlo, racked with guilt, panicked and fled into the night.
 Fortunately, Sara survived.
-Luisa, Sara's mother made a reappearance in her life for several months., Luisa's boyfriend Tony made a pass at Sara which she denied.
+Luisa, Sara's mother made a reappearance in her life for several months.
+Luisa's boyfriend Tony made a pass at Sara which she rejected.
 After all of this, Tony eventually left Charnham.
-Later on, Sara discovered her Brother Luke was having an affair with Nikki.
+Later on, Sara discovered her brother Luke was having an affair with Nikki.
 This revelation tore the family apart.
 Sara then formed a relationship with Roy Farmer, despite being much younger than he was.
 This eventually fizzled out due to the age gap and a constant clash with Claire Toomey, who Roy was sharing his house with at the time.
 After getting herself back on her feet, she left to join Andrew in Wales.
 In December 2001 when Luke returned to Charnham, he mentioned Sara had gone missing while staying with friends (off-screen), she was eventually found.

 Reception

 A Soaplife reporter said that "selfish Sara" had a "warped logic" when she chose to sleep with her mother's boyfriend, Tony.
 They questioned "what is it about those Warringtons that makes them so keen to keep it in the family?"
+Phil Penfold of The Stage branded the character "a wilful, unpleasant brat."